Obstructions to deforming space curves lying on a smooth cubic surface: Introduction

 is surjective, where $\Delta:=L+K_S-2mE$ is a divisor on $S$. \end{enumerate} \end{thm} Some special cases of Theorem~\ref{thm:main2} were also proved in \cite{Dolcetti-Pareschi88} (for $m=3$) and ~\cite{Nasu1} (for $m=1$) (cf.~Remark~\ref{rmk:obstructed}).

-In the proof of Theorems~\ref{thm:main1} and \ref{thm:main2}, we apply a result in \cite{Nasu5} (cf.~Theorem~\ref{thm:obstruction}) and prove that a part of the first order deformations $\tilde C$ of $C$ in $\mathbb P^3$ does not lift to any deformations $\tilde {\tilde C}$ of $C$ over $k[t]/(t^3)$, where $k$ is the ground field.
+In the proof of Theorems~\ref{thm:main1} and \ref{thm:main2}, we apply a recent result in \cite{Nasu5,Nasu8} (cf.~Theorem~\ref{thm:obstruction}) and prove that a part of the first order deformations $\tilde C$ of $C$ in $\mathbb P^3$ do not lift to any deformations $\tilde {\tilde C}$ of $C$ over $k[t]/(t^3)$, where $k$ is the ground field.
 (Then $H(d,g)^{sc}$ is singular at $[C]$.)
-In the case where $h^2(S,-L)=1$, we are even able to determine the dimension of $H(d,g)^{sc}$ at $[C]$ (cf.~Proposition~\ref{prop:codimension}).
-It is not easy to determine the dimension of the Hilbert scheme at singular points.
+In the case where $h^2(S,-L)=1$ (and hence $h^1(C,N_{C/\mathbb P^3})=1$), we are even able to determine the dimension of $H(d,g)^{sc}$ at $[C]$ (cf.~Proposition~\ref{prop:codimension}).
+It is not easy to determine the dimension of the Hilbert scheme at a given singular point.
 Nevertheless, Theorems~\ref{thm:obstruction} and Lemma~\ref{lem:maximality} make this determination possible by a help of a geometry of lines on cubic surfaces.